Sonickmumba/budget_app/README.md

 # 📖 Budget app <a name="about-project"></a>

-**Budget_app** is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+**Budget_app** is a mobile web application where one can manage their budget: have a list of transactions associated with a category, so that one can see how much money you spent and on what.
 It is built using Ruby on Rails.

 # ERD Diagram